jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Bob**: thank you

+### Are there domains for which OO is better than FP?

 **Jesse**: So, you say that, you know, in mutable languages, behaviours flow through objects.
 Whereas in functional languages, objects flow through behaviors.
 And you give some examples in the book of showing side by side, like an honest comparison.
 Here's the object-oriented approach.
 Here's the functional programming approach.
 And there's one example where there's a tie, but in all the other examples, functional programming seems to come out ahead.

 And I'm wondering, Do you think there are domains for which object oriented programming is the superior a approach or is it that it's actually, it's not really domain specific.
 You can just pick either option in any case.
 Cause it seemed like by the end of the book, I was like, it sounds like what Bob Martin is saying is that functional programming is like pretty much just the better option.